siberianfox/tinygwiki/Developer-Notes-Additional.md

 * Pulse phasing is also helped by minimizing the time spent loading the next move segment.
 To achieve this the "on-deck" move is pre-computed during the queuing phase (at least as much as possible).
 Also, all moves are loaded from interrupts, avoiding the need for mutual exclusion locking or volatiles (which slow things down).

 There is a rather involved set of nested interrupts and pulls that occur to support the above - see the header comments in stepper.c for an explanation.

+## Config System
+The config module implements internal data handling for communications in and out and command execution.
+The internal structure for a command is a cmdObj, and commands are kept in a cmdObj list that can contain one or more commands.

+These structures are used to provide da clean separation between the "wire form" of the commands, which may be text or JSON based, and the internal form on which the system operates.
+This allows TinyG to support text mode and JSON mode strictly at the parser and serializer level, without carrying knowledge of the IO for to lower levels.

+For a complete discussion of the command and config system see the header notes in config.h